 When you think of Dubai, the first thing you imagine is probably sparkling lights, towering skyscrapers, and fancy malls.
 No doubt it is an urbanized city, but Dubai is also home to plenty of interesting museums that keep its unique heritage and culture alive.
-Besides the 10 amazing places to visit in Dubai post COVID-19, these museums are also a must-visit during your trip.
+Besides the 10 amazing places to visit in Dubai post-COVID-19, these museums are also a must-visit during your trip.
 If you’ve always been fascinated by art, antiques, history, and archaeological stuff, TicketsToDo presents to you museums in Dubai like no other!

 Wondering why to visit museums?

 First, they’re super informative places to be at.
 You can travel back in time and have a better understanding and appreciation of various cultures and ethnicities as a whole.
 The historical and cultural collection of items gives us an idea of the past and how life was back then.
-Museums are storehouses of historical items that build a tangible cord with our past and make us familiar with different cultures and civilization.
+Museums are storehouses of historical items that build a tangible cord with our past and make us familiar with different cultures and civilizations.

 The most interesting museums in Dubai